Live TV meets interactive mobile engagement

 The team needed to move faster and the design organism needed to be smarter so the content experience could scale without bloating.
 I know; I worked between the tension of design and front-end supporting a fast-paced business team and creatives that had their own set of deadlines.

-Various simple web views.
+Responsive web views.
 Primarily served through the app.

 Example of one of the offers being sent to the Mobii app.
 Triggered while watching Univision.